Comfortable in His Own Skin

-Since moving our elementary-age son to Steppingstone about a year and a half ago, he has blossomed in ways that we as parents couldn’t have imagined when we made that decision to move him.
-We moved him for purely academic reasons, and he has greatly benefited by the ability to learn at his own academically appropriate level.
-What surprised us, however, is the extent to which he has benefited emotionally as well.
+Since moving our elementary-age son to Steppingstone about a year and a half ago, he has blossomed in ways that we as parents couldn't have imagined when we made that decision to move him.
+We moved him for purely academic reasons, and he has greatly benefitted by the ability to learn at his own academically appropriate level.
+What surprised us, however, is the extent to which he has benefitted emotionally as well.

 I am a strong advocate for public school education, having gone through the public education system myself.
 We took the difficult decision to move our son from the second-best public school in the state of Michigan (according to MEAP scores) to Steppingstone because the public school district was unable to fully challenge him academically at the lower elementary school level.

 We are very happy with the academic program at Steppingstone.
 Within several weeks of our son's first day at Steppingstone, he was assessed by the teaching staff and placed into the appropriate groups for his level, for each subject individually.
 This assessment of his academic capabilities is an ongoing activity that continues throughout the school year.
 In addition, the program is rigorous with high academic standards.
 What we weren't expecting as a result of the move to Steppingstone was how our son would benefit emotionally.